In Japan, an onsen, or hot spring, is considered part of normal life.

 There are many baths that are in the town’s many ryokan.

-What’s more, there are also three public bathhouses that are open to the public.
+What’s more, three public bathhouses are open to the public.

 Some of the ryokan’s soothing baths are also open to the public for a fee at certain times of the day.